-Once a cheque becomes stale, it can still be presented to the bank and honored or returned unpaid at their discretion.
-If you have received a cheque that is nearing its sixth month of age, we recommend contacting your payee to see if they will either cancel it or write you a new one.
+Once a cheque becomes stale, it can still be presented to the bank and honoured or returned unpaid at their discretion.
+If you have received a cheque nearing its sixth month of age, we recommend contacting your payee to see if they will either cancel it or write you a new one.

 What Is the Cost of a Chequebook?

-If you plan on writing a lot of cheques, the cost of a checkbook can really add up.
+If you plan on writing a lot of cheques, the cost of a chequebook can add up.
 The price will vary depending on your bank and how many cheques are in each book.
-If it’s a favorable price, you can expect to pay $25 for a book.
+You can expect to pay $25 for a book for a favourable price.

-If it’s a not-so-favorable price, you may pay as much as $70 for the same number of cheques.
-These checkbooks usually contain anywhere from 10 to 25 cheques.
-If you need more than one book at a time, your bank will usually provide them.
+If it’s a not-so-favourable price, you may pay as much as $70 for the same number of cheques.
+These chequebooks usually contain anywhere from 10 to 25 cheques.
+If you need more than one book at a time, your bank usually provides them.

-Contact your bank to find out how much checkbooks cost and what the terms of payment are.
+Contact your bank to determine how much chequebooks cost and the payment terms.

 Why Are Cheques Still Relevant in This Age of Electronic Transfers?

-You’ve most probably heard of e-transfers.
-They’re popular, they’re easy and they’re usually free.
-So, you are probably asking yourself, “why do I have to know how to read a cheque?”
+You’ve probably heard of e-transfers.
+They’re popular, they’re easy, and they’re usually free.
+So, you are probably asking yourself, “Why do I have to know how to read a cheque?”
 The downside of e-transfers is that they aren’t always the most convenient option.
-In fact, there are some situations where writing a cheque is actually more advantageous than sending an e-transfer.
+Writing a cheque is more advantageous in some situations than sending an e-transfer.
 How do we know?

-There are limits placed on how much money you can send via an e-transfer.
-These limits can vary depending on who you bank with and what type of account you have.
+Limits are placed on how much money you can send via an e-transfer.
+These limits can vary depending on who you bank with and your account type.

-For example, one bank may allow you to send up to $5,000 while another might only allow $3,000.
+For example, one bank may allow you to send up to $5,000, while another might only allow $3,000.
 Cheques don’t have monetary limits.
-If the amount is written on the cheque and it’s correct, nothing else matters.
+Nothing else matters if the amount is written on the cheque and it’s correct.
 You can make deposits and withdrawals when you want with cheques.